kubernetes/website/content/en/docs/concepts/scheduling-eviction/assign-pod-node.md

 satisfied.

+If you specify multiple `matchExpressions` associated with a single `nodeSelectorTerms`, then the Pod can be scheduled onto a node if one of the specified `matchExpressions` can be satisfied.

-If you specify multiple `matchExpressions` associated with a single `nodeSelectorTerms`, then the Pod can be scheduled onto a node only if all the `matchExpressions` are satisfied.
+If you specify multiple requirements associated with a single `matchExpressions`, then the Pod can be scheduled onto a node only if all the requirements are satisfied.
 {{</note>}}

 See [Assign Pods to Nodes using Node Affinity](/docs/tasks/configure-pod-container/assign-pods-nodes-using-node-affinity/)